 What happens if your car has been declared a total loss?

-If you receive a vehicle total loss declaration from your insurance company and you don’t want to dispute the decision, then there are a few things to know about the total loss process.
+If you receive a vehicle total loss declaration from your insurance company and don’t want to dispute the decision, there are a few things to know about the total loss process.
 If you are currently leasing your vehicle, you should also contact the leasing company and inform them that it has been totaled.
 The steps below describe what you should do if your car is declared a total loss.

 - Remove license plates.
 Remove both the front and back license plates and take them with you.
 Leaving your plates where someone might take them can lead to complications down the road.
 The safest approach is to maintain possession of the license plates until they are no longer on your record with the DMV.